Increased algal growth is a pervasive problem in lakes around the world. We can group algae into three major groups:

 - Attached algae (i.e. periphyton) is the slippery material that grows attached to soil, rocks, logs, and docks.
 It is actually a combination of algae, fungi, and bacteria that grow on surfaces in the water as well as some sediment that gets trapped in the layer of algae, fungi, and bacteria.

 In response to reports by shoreline residents that attached algae seems to be increase around their shorelines over the past several decades, The Jefferson Project reached out to the public for assistance in quantifying the amount of attached algae around the entire shoreline of the lake.
 We are committed to providing the results of the 2019 Algal Survey to the public (see below).

 We were delighted to receive an overwhelming response to help.
-We have selected 50 strategic locations around the shallow waters of the lake, ranging from locations that appear to be relatively pristine to locations that have a large amount of human activity.
+We selected 50 strategic locations around the shallow waters of the lake, ranging from locations that appear to be relatively pristine to locations that have a large amount of human activity.
 At each location, we affixed a small clay tile to residents' docks (see photo), approximately 1' below the water's surface.
-Over time, algae will grow on the tiles.
+Over time, algae grow on the tiles.
 Because locations with more nutrients in the water will grow more algae, we can measure the amount of algae on the tile as an indicator of how many nutrients are present in the water.